 As an iBuyer, Knock utilizes information from publicly available databases as well as historic sales data to properly value the homes it purchases.
 That data is enriched by the information that sellers provide during the initial questionnaire.

 To that extent, it focuses on single-family homes in the price range of $150,000 to $500,000 in mid-size markets like San Antonio or Houston.

 These types of homes are generally easier to value due to the abundance of historically available data.
 Knock furthermore employs human experts (such as real estate agents) to cross-validate the purchase and sales price it comes up with.

 Knock Funding, Valuation & Revenue

-According to Crunchbase, Knock has raised a total of $434.5 million across 4 rounds of venture capital funding.
+According to Crunchbase, Knock has raised a total of $654.5 million across 8 rounds of equity and debt capital funding.

 Prominent investors include Greycroft, Redpoint, RRE Ventures, Company Ventures, Foundry Group, and more.

 The company did not disclose any valuation or revenue figures during its funding rounds.
-It can, nevertheless, be assumed that Knock has already achieved unicorn status due to the amount of cash raised.
+Prior to its scrapped IPO, Knock was seeking a valuation of $2 billion.